 Step 2: Prepare for the First Meeting With AV Company

 The more information you can give your AV company the better.
 More information upfront leads to more accurate quotes.
 This means you are less likely to run into surprises in budget and production down the road.
 It will also make the quoting process faster as it reduces questions left unanswered.
 Below are the best ways to prepare for your meeting.

-First, I cannot stress the importance of understanding your goals when hiring an AV company.
+I can’t stress the importance of understanding your goals when hiring an AV company enough.
 You can start by asking yourself some of the following questions:

 – Who will be attending your event?